syakushevich/test-task/README.md

    4. Other participants should receive information about the highest bid.
 2. When selecting the shipping method, a total order price should be calculated with added shipping cost:
    1. When shipping method `Fedyx Overnight` is selected, then the shipping price should be equal to weight rounded up to 1kg times `$2`,
-   2. When shipping method `UPZ Express` is selected, when the shipping price should be equal to package volume (in m3) times an id field fetched from https://official-joke-api.appspot.com/random_joke.
+   2. When shipping method `UPZ Express` is selected, when the shipping price should be equal to package volume (in m3) times a length of a joke fetched from https://api.chucknorris.io/.
 3. Extend `Users` module so that it would allow a user to add a shipping address to their data.
 Shipping address should contain city, zip code and street address, all required strings.
 User can have only one shipping address.

    Extend the shipping action from `Order` module to fetch and store the shipping address for the `Order` from the `User` (buyer).